yua6atwit/individual_project/README.md

 - Longitude
 - Location

 In the column for districts 1,765 rows are missing data.
-This will be dropped because it is only .55% of all the data.
+This data will be filled with 0 to represent an unknown district.

 ## Methods